 The cellular industry claimed in essence that the incumbent LECs were not interested in giving them good service and that the state regulatory commissions backed the LECs.
-One reason for incumbent LEC indifference to cellular
+One reason for incumbent

 Cellular companies, the first wave of commercial, two-way wireless providers, found reaching agreement with the incumbent LECs on interconnection a difficult battle.